-We're excited to announce that TLS complies with the newly enforced European General Data Protection Regulation (GDPR).
+We're excited to announce that TLS are striving to comply with the newly enforced European General Data Protection Regulation (GDPR).

 So, why are we sharing this with you?